kinemspa/dosify/README.md

 - **General Refactoring**: Improved dependency injection, added documentation, optimized performance with caching and query optimizations.
 - **File Changes**: Deleted `lib/models/medication_schedule.dart`, added new files like `lib/services/offline_sync_service.dart`, `lib/core/`, etc.
 - **Dependencies**: Updated `pubspec.yaml` and `pubspec.lock` for new packages.
 - **Firebase Service Refactoring**: Extracted internal classes (FirebaseConnectionManager, MedicationRepository, DoseRepository, ScheduleRepository, FirebaseCacheManager, FirebaseErrorHandler) to separate files in lib/services/ for better modularity and maintainability.
-Updated FirebaseService to import and use these extracted classes.
+- **Encryption Implementation**: Added encryption and decryption methods for dose and schedule data in EncryptionService.
+Integrated these into DoseRepository and ScheduleRepository for secure data handling when adding, updating, and retrieving doses and schedules.

-These changes enhance the app's maintainability, performance, and offline capabilities.
+These changes enhance the app's maintainability, performance, offline capabilities, and data security.